St. Joseph, La Crosse County, Wisconsin

 St. Joseph is an unincorporated community and census-designated place (CDP) in the town of Greenfield, La Crosse County, Wisconsin, United States.
 It is part of the La Crosse Metropolitan Statistical Area.
 The community is located at the junction of State Highway 33 and county trunk highway M. As of the 2010 census, its population was 503.

 Geography

-St. Joseph is in southern La Crosse County, in the northeast part of the town of Greenfield.
+St. Joseph is in southern La Crosse County, in the northeastern part of the town of Greenfield.
 It is bordered to the west by the town of Washington.
 It is the only named community in the town of Greenfield.
 Via State Highway 33, it is 12 mi east-southeast of La Crosse and 17 mi west-northwest of Cashton.